-This exemption does not apply for a utility installation, where it involves:
+Development involving a utility installation, is not accepted development where it involves:

 - i. the erection of new buildings - ii. power generation plant where burning 100kg or more of fuel an hour - iii. reconstruction or alteration of existing buildings that would materially affect their design or external appearance - iv. waste handling, treatment and disposal facility, and - v. development on a heritage place.